 Importantly you have good relationships, treating staff and suppliers well and others you impact including investors, neighbours and wider stakeholders.
 You are a good citizen and care about your environmental impact – it’s a bit weak but you're nice and beyond that inspirational in what you do.

 It’s not about size or legal structure, I think the same criteria apply to sole traders, multi nationals, charities, social enterprises and the public sector.

 I want to get to people who want to run organisations like the one I describe above and I think that there are lots of people who do, the majority in my experience want more than money they want to make a difference.

 So if you are one of those people what would make you pick up my book and read it?
 Because I want to change the world by helping businesses to grow in a way that is good and that won’t happen if no one reads my book.

-If you want to find out more details about the Ethical Wheel of Success which the book is based on you will find these interesting:
+If you want to find out more details about the Responsible Organisation Charter(c) which is the diagnostic developed from the principles that the book is based on you will find these interesting: